curioswitch/curiostack/docs/company/guidelines/templates/README.md

 development cycle.

 - [Post-mortem](https://drive.google.com/open?id=1vy1KzDVpDIM6Vyr39pzhZGyHHorsZzlex49bwl8idQc) -
-Post-mortems are to reflect on unfortuanate but inevitable times in product development, when there is an incident that significantly impacts users or the development process.
+Post-mortems are to reflect on unfortanate but inevitable times in product development, when there is an incident that significantly impacts users or the development process.
 Post-mortems are an opportunity to reflect, understand why an issue occurred, and create and execute on action items to ensure the issue doesn't reoccur.
 Development teams will always have issues and make mistakes, so it